-AMC Moving from Delaware as Corporations Exit
+AMC Moving From Delaware as Corporations Exit

 In another Delaware case, Viet Dinh, Fox News former chief legal counsel, complained the network was forced into an unheard-of $787 million settlement with a voting company over its reports relating to the 2020 election.

-Vihn said the Delaware court refused to allow the network to show its balanced coverage of the 2020 election.
-The Court also moved to give the plaintiff extraordinary discovery in the case.
+Dinh said the Delaware Superior Court refused to allow the network to show its balanced coverage of the 2020 election.
+The court also moved to give the plaintiff extraordinary discovery in the case.

 Dinh said the Delaware court's rulings "called into question the fundamental fairness and integrity of the Delaware civil justice system."